Central Oklahoma Bronchos football: NCAA Division II bowl games

-NCAA Division II bowl games invitations are for teams that do not qualify for the playoffs.
+NCAA Division II bowl game invitations are for teams that do not qualify for the playoffs.
 Since 2014, the Bronchos have played in four bowl games with a 3–1 record.
+Central Oklahoma's most recent bowl game was in the 2018 C.H.A.M.P.S.
+Heart of Texas Bowl where they defeated the Angelo State Rams 41–34.